Renault Captur 1.6 E-Tech Full Hybrid 145 Techno 5dr Auto

 Cost of Ownership

-You're not going to be able to go very far on all-electric drive in this Captur Hybrid, but that's not the point of the HEV powertrain.
+You're not going to be able to go very far on all-electric drive in this Captur E-Tech full hybrid, but that's not the point of the HEV powertrain.
 Instead, it's there to constantly cut in and out with battery power at urban speeds.
-The result may not be the 3-figure WLTP-rated combined cycle fuel figure achieved by the PHEV variant, but we'd suggest that this Hybrid 145 model's official 58.9mpg figure is far more real-world achievable, as is its quoted 108g/km CO2 reading.
+The result may not be the 3-figure WLTP-rated combined cycle fuel figure achieved by the old PHEV variant, but we'd suggest that this hybrid 145 model's official 60.1mpg figure is far more real-world achievable, as is its quoted 105g/km CO2 reading.
 You can see why Renault no longer offers a Captur diesel.
 There'll certainly be a lower BiK tax rating than the one which would apply to a conventional petrol Captur (26% as opposed to 31%).
 Of course, official figures are one thing; actual day-to-day returns are another and mindful of this, Renault has provided a variety of e-driving tools to enable Captur Hybrid drivers to get as close as possible to the stated readings.
 As you drive, you'll need to keep a close eye on the central dial, keeping its needle as often as possible in the 'Charge' rather than the 'Power' section.
 You'll also want to make use of the piano key-style EV drive mode button below the central screen.
 This is for slow town traffic and when activated, it prioritises battery-electric drive up to about 27mph, providing there's sufficient charge.
-Renault reckons that it should be possible for a Captur E-TECH Hybrid 145 owner to drive around town at low speeds in all-electric mode for 80% of the time.
+Renault reckons that it should be possible for a Captur E-Tech full hybrid 145 owner to drive around town at low speeds in all-electric mode for 80% of the time.
 On the open road, remember to switch the auto gear lever to its 'B' position so that you can maximise regenerative brake energy harvesting and so preserve battery charge.

 Summary

-• DAB Radio with Bluetooth and USB
+• DAB radio with Bluetooth

 • Body colour door handles